davidserra9/Uncertainty-as-Proxy/README.md

 [Insitut de Ciències del Mar, Spanish National Research Council (CSIC)](https://icm.csic.es/en)

-This repositoy contains all the code and software of the paper Uncertainty Aware Deep Learning Classification of Marine Species from ROV Vehicle Videos.
-The software is designed to classify Marine Species using MonteCarlo Dropout to generate, in addition to the prediction, an associated estimate of uncertainty.
+This repositoy contains all the code and software of the paper "Uncertainty Aware Deep Learning Classification of Marine Species from ROV Vehicle Videos".
+The software is designed to classify Marine Species using MonteCarlo Dropout to generate predictions along with associated estimates of uncertainty.

-We experiment with uncertainty estimations and a novel dataset of ROV vehicle images from the Mediterranean Sea, called ICM-20.
-We find that using uncertainty can make a better use of human annotators efforts when correcting possible misclassified samples.
+The repository contains the code to replicate the experiments conducted in the paper.
+The experiments focus on uncertainty estimations and utilize a novel dataset of ROV vehicle images from the Mediterranean Sea, called ICM-20.
+The results demonstrate that incorporating uncertainty estimates can improve the utilization of human annotators' efforts when correcting misclassified samples.

-This repository also contains the code to generate the Correct versus Incorrent Histogram (CIH) and the Accuracy versus Corrected Curve (ACC) proposed in the paper.
+Additionally, the repository includes the code to generate the Correct versus Incorrent Histogram (CIH) and the Accuracy versus Corrected Curve (ACC) proposed in the paper.

+## Requirements
+Python >= 3.6, Torchvision >= 0.13.0 (to use ConvNeXt), Pytorch, Numpy,

 ## Installation
+To install the required dependencies, create a conda environment.
 Create a conda environment named `uncertainty` and install the dependencies:

 ```bash